 - A courtesy campaign was launched to promote courteous and professional behavior towards customers and colleagues.

 These actions have begun to bear fruit.
-Results of employee opinion surveys and customer satisfaction surveys conducted about a year later show that the biggest improvements in customer loans and deposits occurred in branches that had the strongest gains in the working relationships and empowerment categories.
+Results of employee engagement surveys and customer satisfaction surveys conducted a year later show that the biggest improvements in customer loans and deposits occurred in branches that had the strongest gains in the working relationships and empowerment categories.

 Many companies, even traditional heavy manufacturing firms, have developed a services-focused business (maintenance contracts, for example) where the service profit chain holds true.
 Companies that identify the aspects of their service climate that impact performance by deploying an NBRI customer survey have created a market advantage that is not easily emulated by competitors.